 We've all had one.
 A boss that has read all the Richard Branson management books, completed all the courses and thinks they are a fantastic leader who is liked and respected by their employees.
-But the truth is often the complete opposite.... staff morale is low, turnover is high and boss bitching is a common Friday staff drinks activity.
+But the truth is often the opposite: staff morale is low, turnover is high, and bosses bitching is a typical Friday staff drinks activity.

-So just how do you know what your staff think of you?
-How do you know if your a BAD BOSS?
+So how do you know what your staff think of you?
+How do you know if you're a BAD BOSS?

 Here are some tips:

-Yes, we are all told it is vital to give regular feedback and compliments to staff but employees who respect and admire their manager will do likewise.
-No compliments probably means they don't think you deserve any.
+Yes, we are all told it is vital to give regular feedback and compliments to the staff, but employees who respect and admire their manager will do likewise.
+On the other hand, no compliments probably mean they don't think you deserve any.

-If you chat with you employees and notice they never look you in the eye and appear nervous or fidgety, this is a problem.
-Chances are they see you as intimidating and are unable to discover how to build rapport or a relationship with you.
+If you chat with your employees and notice they never look you in the eye and appear nervous or fidgety, this is a problem.
+Chances are they see you as intimidating and cannot discover how to build rapport or a relationship with you.

-If all you know about your employees is their work life, you have an issue.
+You have an issue if all you know is about your employees' work-life.
 Simply, they either don't trust that you will not use this against them or think that you simply don't care.

-If everyone heads out the door and sneaks around the corner for a drink without you on a regular basis, this is a bad sign.
-It probably means they want to gossip about you and your poor management in privacy.
+This is a bad sign if everyone heads out the door and sneaks around the corner for a drink without you.
+It probably means they want to gossip about you and your poor management in private.

 We are all human and can slip up at times.
-So if after reading the above tips you think you may have a perception problem with your staff, the good news is if you are honest with yourself and make a shift in your behaviour, your staff will notice and respond.
+So if, after reading the above tips, you think you may have a perception problem with your staff, the good news is that if you are honest with yourself and shift your behaviour, your staff will notice and respond.